Small Sports Car SC01

 The Small Sports Car (SSC) SC01 (小跑车SC01 (xiǎo pǎochē SC01, Small Sports Car SC01)) is a battery electric two-seater coupe sports car produced by JMEV, a subsidiary of Jiangling Motors.
 It was originally unveiled in September 2022 by the boutique tuner startup Tianjin Gongjiang Pai Auto Technology who designed, engineered, and markets the vehicle, before it was brought under JMEV as the JMEV 01 (江铃羿驰 01 (jiānglíng yìchí 01)) for contract manufacturing and access to a sales license in 2025.
 It went on sale in April 2025 after launching at Auto Shanghai 2025 with its original name, Small Sports Car SC01.

 Background

 In 2016, the tuner startup Gongjiang Pai (天津工匠派汽车科技有限公司) was founded in Tianjin by Feng Xiaotong (冯晓彤), known for running China Car Custom on social media since 2014.
 Feng and the company have modified several vehicles in the past, including the Chery eQ1, Porsche 911 and Mitsubishi 3000GT.
-Additionally, it has also hand-built race cars for racing teams, and was responsible for making the 800 hp ultra-high performance WM Weltmeister prototype concept car, which is based on a heavily modified Weltmeister W6 and can accelerate from 0–100. km/h in 1.8 seconds.
+Additionally, it has also hand-built race cars for racing teams, and was responsible for making the 800 hp WM Weltmeister prototype concept car, which is based on a heavily modified Weltmeister W6 and can accelerate from 0–100. km/h in 1.8 seconds.
 The company has received investment on the scale of tens of millions of Chinese yuan from Xiaomi Group, and Xiaomi co-founder Liu De serves on the board of directors.